-To measure individual student learning with respect to these goals, the department will assess students in the program annually, using feedback from assessments at each level to guide improvement.
+To measure individual student learning with respect to these goals, the department will assess students in the program annually, using feedback from assessments at each level to guide programmatic improvement.
 Assessment methods will involve detailed scaled rubric sheets utilized to evaluate each of the chosen artifacts that measure each learning goal.

-For the 2011-2012 academic year, the department has rated student learning in each of these areas as located somewhere between red, yellow and green.
-However, the rubrics which have been developed to test these goals are new and are still accumulating good data for us.
-We will soon be able to determine emerging trends in our data.
+For the 2013-2014 academic year, the department has rated student learning in each of these areas as located somewhere between red, yellow and green.
+We examine accumulated data for trends that assist us in necessary programmatic changes.